34 Fundamentals of Propulsion Systems

 Turboprops are closely related to turbofans in terms of operational principle because both transfer energy from a power turbine to do work on a bypass flow stream.
 As shown in the schematic below, with a turboprop, the turbine stage delivers power to a shaft that drives a propeller.
 The propeller is often coupled through a gearbox to reduce the propeller speed and keep the tips of the propeller blade from becoming supersonic.
 As a result, there is little energy in this type of engine’s exhaust, so little or no jet thrust is produced.

-In a turboprop, the turbine stage delivers power to a shaft to drive a propeller, producing all the thrust.
+In a turboprop, the turbine stage delivers power to a shaft to drive a propeller that produces nearly all the thrust; the jet thrust is almost zero.

 With a turboprop engine, the energy of the hot gasses is used to drive a turbine and then a shaft to which a propeller is attached.
 A turboprop is a very efficient way of producing propulsive thrust on an aircraft because it has a very high effective bypass ratio.
 Nevertheless, the propulsive characteristics of the propeller itself must be carefully considered relative to the overall system performance, which is usually limited to flight Mach numbers of less than 0.5.